agrc/honeycomb/README.md

 Run `honeycomb -help` to see documentation for the various commands.

+Note: in order for honeycomb to modify files in the arcgis server cache directories, your terminal must be run as an administrator.

 ## Config file

 Run `honeycomb config open` to open the config file.